Volunteers make the BSAC world go round. Would you like to make a difference in your club? Learn new skills?

 If you have writing skills BSAC needs volunteers to write courses and copy for the website and Facebook, please get in touch if have these skills.
 The intellectual property of any materials written by volunteers remains the property of BSAC and must not be used elsewhere unless written approval has been received.

-BSAC Vice Chair Maria Harwood shares her volunteering journey…
+Maria Harwood, who was BSAC Vice Chair when this was recorded, shares her volunteering journey…

 Get into governance